jamespfennell/transiter/ROADMAP.md

     [#28](https://github.com/jamespfennell/transiter/issues/28)
     ).

-- New schema installation procedure - remove the more custom Postgres Docker image.
+- ~New schema installation procedure - remove the more custom Postgres Docker image.~

-- Clean up the Docker image structure: use a unique Transiter image for the Python containers and stop using a custom Postgres image.
+- ~Clean up the Docker image structure: use a unique Transiter image for the Python containers and stop using a custom Postgres image.
-    Will require an `install` command.
+    Will require an `install` command.~

+- Fix the Helm Chart to match the Docker compose configuration.

 - Introduce an alembic DB migrations systems.